Photoelectron spectroscopy of 3s3p doubly excited helium dressed with strong near-infrared laser fields: Experimental

 \section{Experimental}

 Photoelectron measurements were performed at the soft X-ray beamline (BL1) of the XFEL facility SACLA \cite{Yabashi2013}.
 Ultrashort XUV-FEL pulses ($\sim$70 eV, $\sim$30 fs \cite{Owada2020}) were delivered at a repetition rate of 60 Hz.
-The XUV-FEL and NIR laser pulses (800 nm, $\sim$30 fs) were focused onto an effusive He gas beam introduced into a vacuum chamber through a copper tube (inner diameter, 1 mm).
-The XUV laser field intensity is estimated to be $\sim 1\times 10^{12}$ W/cm$^2$ from the pulse energy and the focusing geometry.
+The XUV-FEL and NIR laser pulses (800 nm, $\sim$30 fs) were focused onto an effusive He gas beam introduced into a vacuum chamber through a copper tube of 1 mm inner diameter.
+The XUV laser field intensity is estimated to be $\sim 1\times 10^{12}$ W/cm$^2$ from the pulse energy and the focusing geometry, with a reference to those used in the previous non-linear ionization studies on Xe and Kr \cite{Fushitani2020, Fushitani2023}.
 Electron spectra were recorded using a magnetic-bottle-type spectrometer \cite{Hikosaka2010,Hishikawa2011,Matsuda2011}.
 Electrons generated in the interaction region were guided into a time-of-flight (TOF) tube by inhomogeneous and homogeneous magnetic fields formed by a cone-shaped permanent magnet and a solenoid coil, respectively, and detected with a microchannel plate (MCP) detector mounted at the end of the TOF tube.
-The MCP output was amplified and shaped with a timing discriminator (Ortec 9327) to generate NIM signals, which were recorded shot by shot with a digital oscilloscope (Lecroy WaveRunner 64Xi).
+The MCP output pulses were amplified and converted to nuclear instrumentation module (NIM) standard pulses with a timing discriminator (Ortec 9327) and recorded shot by shot using a digital oscilloscope (LeCroy WaveRunner 64Xi).

-The arrival-time delay between XUV-FEL and NIR laser pulses were measured on a shot-by-shot basis by using a timing monitor system \cite{Owada2018, Fushitani2021}.
+The arrival-time delay between the XUV-FEL and NIR laser pulses was measured on a shot-by-shot basis using a timing-monitor system, with a precision of 15$\pm$5 fs \cite{Owada2018,Fushitani2021}.
 Time-resolved photoelectron spectra were obtained by offline analysis sorting of single-shot photoelectron spectra according to the measured time delay.
-Electron energies were calibrated with Xe $4d$ Auger peaks \cite{Carroll2002} and the uncertainty was an estimated error of 0.1 eV.
+Electron energies were calibrated with Xe $4d$ Auger peaks \cite{Carroll2002} with an uncertainty of 0.1 eV.
 The energy resolving power was given as $R = E_e/\Delta E_e = 20$ at $E_e \sim$ 5 eV and $R = 110$ at $E_e \sim 45$ eV.
 A retardation potential, $V_\mathrm{ret}$ = 2.5 eV, was applied to the flight tube to improve the energy resolution $\Delta E_e$.
 The harmonics of FEL were suppressed by a 1.0 $\mu$m-thick Zr filter.
-The XUV spectral width including the SASE fluctuation is estimated to be $\Delta \omega_\mathrm{XUV}$ = 0.4 eV under the present experimental conditions.
+The XUV spectral width including the SASE fluctuation is $\Delta \omega_\mathrm{XUV}$ = 0.4 eV under the present experimental conditions.
 The center photon energy, $\omega^\mathrm{center}_\mathrm{XUV}$, was set at 69.7 eV.